oracle-livelabs/database/23cfree/install/install.md

     ![Open Terminal](images/.png " ")

-2. Create the directories needed for this workshop
+2. Create the directories needed for this workshop.

     ```
     <copy>